The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: preliminaries on geodesic ray transform

 \begin{lemma} For every non-negative integer $k$, the ray transform $I$ is a bounded linear operator from $H^k(M)$ to $H^k(\PD_{+}SM)$. \end{lemma}

-The proofs of these results can be found in \cite[Chapters 3 and 4]{PSU_book}.
-We will also need the following facts on the normal operator of the geodesic ray transform on simple manifolds which follow from \cite{Stefanov_Uhlmann_duke} (see also \cite[Chapter 8]{PSU_book}).
+The proofs of these results can be found in \cite{PSU_book}*{Chapters 3 and 4}.
+We will also need the following facts on the normal operator of the geodesic ray transform on simple manifolds which follow from \cite{Stefanov_Uhlmann_duke} (see also \cite{PSU_book}*{Chapter 8}).

 \begin{lemma} Let $(M,g)$ be a simple manifold.
 Then $I^* I$ is an elliptic pseudodifferential operator of order $-1$ in $M^{\mathrm{int}}$.
 Given $s \in \R$ and a compact set $K \subset M^{\mathrm{int}}$, there is $C > 0$ so that one has the inequalities